daniel-toman/homebrew-exfat/README.md

 ```

 ## Complete installation guide (from scratch)
 If you don't already have Homebrew / Tigerbrew installed on your Mac, here is a quick guide to all the necessary steps to enable exFAT support.
-It will take roughly an hour or two to download and compile all the code needed.
+It will take roughly an hour or two on a G4 to download and compile all the code needed.

 1. Download and Install [XCode 3.1.4](https://download.developer.apple.com/Developer_Tools/xcode_3.1.4_developer_tools/xcode314_2809_developerdvd.dmg) (for Leopard) or [XCode 2.5](https://download.developer.apple.com/Developer_Tools/xcode_2.5_developer_tools/xcode25_8m2558_developerdvd.dmg) (for Tiger). *May not be strictly required, but helpful.*
 1. Download and install [Fuse for macOS](https://osxfuse.github.io/) (for Leopard) and choose MacFUSE compatibility layer.
 On Tiger, try using [MacFUSE](https://code.google.com/archive/p/macfuse/downloads) instead (untested).